elsabalk/ProfessionalREADMEGenerator/Develop/README.md

 Please run the following command to run tests: npm test

 ## Questions
 If you have any questions about the repo, please open an issue or contact me directly at elsabalk@hotmail.com.
-You can also find more of my awesome work at https://github.com/elsabalk
+You can also find more of my awesome work at https://github.com/elsabalk.
+You can find a video demonstration of this application at https://drive.google.com/file/d/1GUnbcV4d7IqqsxCmS9vG1tGg0iNL5bL_/view